psidex/3DES/README.md

 - B - go "up" a directory
 - X - CD to `/` and reallocate memory
 - L - Create a new directory (brings a keyboard up to type the name)
-- R - Delete file/directory (deleting non-empty directories not supported)
+- R - Delete file/directory
 - DPAD/Circle pad up and down control the selection of files/directories
 - DPAD/Circle pad left and right go to the top/bottom of the file/directory list
 - START to close app and go back to HB menu